ebzzry/ebzzry.github.io/en/fkd/quotes.md

-- Anywhere can be heaven as long as you try to live; and because he’s alive, for as long as he lives, he will have a chance to attain happiness.<br>―Neon Genesis Evangelion
+- Anywhere can be heaven as long as you try to live; and because he’s alive, for as long as he lives, he will have a chance to attain happiness.<br>―Yui Ikari, Neon Genesis Evangelion

 - A successful marriage is a union between two forgiving people.<br>―Norma Reynoso Reyes

+- There is an emptiness at the very core of our souls—a fundamental incompleteness that has haunted all beings since the very first epoch.
+On a primal level, man has always been aware of the darkness that resides at the core of his mind.
+We have seeked to escape from this void and the fear it causes, and all of men’s accomplishments were made in the hope of filling it.<br>―Ritsuko Akagi, Neon Genesis Evangelion

+- The one who deserves to survive is the one who has the will to make it happen.<br>―Misato Katsuragi, Neon Genesis Evangelion

+- Truth is subjective, therefore, you can barely tell that which you can feel as fact.<br>―Ritsuko Akagi, Neon Genesis Evangelion